mihneadb/python-execution-trace/README.md

 ## Caveats

-Can also trace a function at a time.
+Can only trace a function at a time.

 No work was done to support multithreading at this point.